aws-samples/amazon-dynamodb-labs/content/game-player-data/plan-model/Step3.en.md

 Later, players may want to review past games they’ve played or that other players have played.

-Based on this information, youhave three access patterns:
+Based on this information, you have three access patterns:

 - Update game for user (Write)
 - Update game (Write)